Which equation represents kinetic energy?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

 Kinetic energy is defined as the energy that an object possesses due to its motion.
-The formula for calculating kinetic energy is expressed as half of the mass of the object multiplied by the square of its velocity.
-This is mathematically represented as ( \frac{1}{2} mv^2 ).
+The formula that represents kinetic energy is derived from the work-energy principle.
+Specifically, kinetic energy (KE) is calculated using the mass (m) of the object and the square of its velocity (v).

 Subscribe